-Cross-border money transfer (or remittance) services involve the transfer of funds to persons outside Singapore.
+Cross-border money transfer (or remittance) services involves the transfer of funds to persons outside Singapore.

 In Singapore, it is against the law to carry on a business of providing a money transfer service without a valid licence from the MAS.
 You should not engage the services of unlicensed persons.

 TipBanks and remittance agents may impose different commission and exchange rates.
 Do not choose the remittance agent based on cost alone.